 The amount to be indicated will be 0 (zero) because it is only an authorization.
-Then the mission have to be closed choosing between "mission done no refund or mission not done" (" mission carried out, no refund / mission not carried out").
+Then the mission has to be closed choosing between "mission done no refund or mission not done" ("mission carried out, no refund / mission not carried out").

-The budget for travels is managed by the Hosting Institution directly also for the payment of the registration fees for conference, summer/winter school...
+The budget for travels is managed directly by the Hosting Institution, this applies to payment of registration fees for conference, summer/winter school...